Iron Ore-Shanghai rebar nears two-month high, inventory slips

 “Overall, I think the market’s pulled out quite nicely from its January-February low.”

-In base metals, London copper edged up on Monday as it found some support from a sturdier euro, after closing down 1.5 percent last week on worries about slowing growth in top commodity consumer China.
+In base metals, London copper edged up on Monday as it found some support from stronger stock markets and a sturdier euro, after closing 1.5 percent down last week on worries about slowing growth in top commodity user China.
+(Reporting by Lewa Pardomuan; Editing by Daniel Magnowski)